rabbah/nimbella-cli/README.md

 ./testaio.sh
 ```

-This changes `package.json` so that the local tarball is used for the `aio` dependency, rather than the deployed version that is normally used.
+This changes `package.json` so that a local relative file system reference is used for the `aio` dependency, rather than the github reference that is normally used.

 Once this has been done, use the normal build procedure for testing.